Environmental Studies Faculty

 Neva Hassanein ProfessorOffice: JRH 101A, Rankin Hall

 Each of us impacts the world every day.
 What will that impact be?
 How can we individually and collectively build a more sustainable, resilient, and just world?
 These questions drive me.
 I aim to learn answers from interdisciplinary theory and research, and from civic engagement, community practice, and meaningful reflection.
 In turn, I hope to inspire experiential, participatory, relevant, and self-directed learning.
 Much of my work revolves around food and agriculture, which are central to all of our lives and to the health of the planet.
 My students and I have contributed to a variety of regional food and agricultural initiatives through research, internships, and projects.
 I have written on sustainable agriculture, food democracy, policy, and community-based food systems.
 I am interested in land use planning, organizational development, environmental policy, and gender studies.

 Rosalyn La Pier Associate ProfessorOffice: Jeannette Rankin Hall 017

 I am an award winning Indigenous writer and ethnobotanist with a BA in physics and a PhD in environmental history.
-I study the intersection of traditional ecological knowledge (TEK) learned from elders and the academic study of environmental and religious history.
-As an activist, my longtime passions include environmental justice on Indigenous lands and the revitalization of Indigenous languages.
-This year, as a National Steering Committee member, I was one of the organizers of the March for Science, the largest day of science advocacy in history, with over one million participants in 600 cities worldwide.
-I am working on my third book "Plants That Purify: The Natural and Supernatural History of Smudging."
+I study the intersection of traditional ecological knowledge (TEK) learned from elders and environmental history.
+I also write for non-experts about natural science and Indigenous world view.
+As a longtime activist, my passions include the revitalization of Indigenous languages and Indigenous knowledge.
+Hear my story on Spark Science.

 Robin Saha Associate ProfessorOffice: JRH 018